HritwikSinghal/noyau/README.md

-> A [paid version of Ukuu](https://teejeetech.in/tag/ukuu/) is now available with more features and a new UI.
-This repository contains source code for v18.9 and previous versions.

 ### Ubuntu Kernel Update Utility (Ukuu)
 This is a tool for installing the latest mainline Linux kernel on Ubuntu-based distributions.

 ![](https://2.bp.blogspot.com/-76C_l3BcJyg/WNdzTpSoiKI/AAAAAAAAGKs/xOvB-LCH2cYiDpdbqWkeOLhY9I7TVACJwCLcB/s1600/ukuu_main_window.png)